cloudfoundry-incubator/kubo-ci/openstack.md

    - Creating an image in step 4 may require you to do this from bash: `openstack image create --file ~/Downloads/pcf-openstack-1.12.5.raw --disk-format raw --private --protected --min-disk 20 --min-ram 8192 "ops manager 1.12.5"`
    - To set up a FQDN (e.g. `openstack-pez-01.cf-app.com`) for Ops Manager in the external DNS, you will need the `Dev DNS Management (AWS)` credentials in LastPass, in the `Shared-Opensource Common` folder.
 Log in to AWS and go to Route53.
 1. Follow the guide on [Installing Elastic Runtime](https://docs.pivotal.io/pivotalcf/1-12/customizing/openstack-er-config.html) on the Pivotal docs website.
   - Create two new floating IP addresses (Compute > Access & Security > Floating IPs).
-Go to Route 53 (use the `Dev DNS Management (AWS)` credentials in LastPass, in the `Shared-Opensource Common` folder) and create a wildcard domain for systems and applications; e.g. `*.sys.openstack-pez-01.cf-app.com` and `*.app.openstack-pez-01.cf-app.com` assigning each one of the floating IP addresses.
+Go to Route 53 (use the `Dev DNS Management (AWS)` credentials in LastPass, in the `Shared-Opensource Common` folder) and create a wildcard domain for systems and applications; e.g. `*.sys.openstack-pez-01.cf-app.com` and `*.app.openstack-pez-01.cf-app.com` assigning both to one of the floating IP addresses.
+Then create `tcp.openstack-pez-01.cf-app.com` and assign that to the other IP address.
   - Only the following tabs and parameters of Pivotal Elastic Runtime options need to be altered.
 Retain the defaults unless noted otherwise below:
     - _Assign AZs and Networks_: save defaults
     - _Domains_: enter the wildcard domains created in Route53 (described above)